thehimel/lawyers/README.md

 - [Display Unlock Captcha](https://accounts.google.com/DisplayUnlockCaptcha)
 - Display Unlock Captcha is very very important, else it will block login from heroku app.

+### Internal Server Error 500
+- Make sure you have added the domain in the ALLOWED_HOSTS of settings/production.py
+- If you want to see the DEBUG information while in production, set PRO_DEBUG = True in env.
+- The resize_image() function can cause Internal Server Error 500.
+Just comment that line, run the server once, create a user, and then you can uncomment it.
+It won't cause problem anymore.
+The exact reason of this bug is unknown.
+- If appointment booking confirmation email or another email is not being sent, allow Display Unlock Captcha once again.

 ## Production Status
 Is the project production ready?
 Yes